Ministry of Health (Kuwait)

+The Ministry of Health (وزارة الصحة) is one of the governmental bodies of Kuwait.
+It is the ministry responsible for the public health of citizens and residents of the State of Kuwait and for drawing up the health policy plan in Kuwait.
+It was established in 1936, and is now headed by Dr. Ahmad Abdulwahab Al-Awadhi.

 The Ministry of Health is the ministry responsible for the public health of citizens and residents of the State of Kuwait and for drawing up the health policy plan in Kuwait.
 It was established in 1936, and is now headed by Dr. Ahmad Abdulwahab Al-Awadhi.

 Ministry history

 The health care system in the State of Kuwait began as a modern regulatory law in 1944, when Sheikh Ahmad Al-Jaber Al-Sabah issued a law that included fourteen articles that included the organizational matters of the Health Department of the Health Council in addition to the powers of the administrative director of the department and the powers of the technical director (chief physician) of health during that period.
 In 1939, the first governmental health clinic was opened in Kuwait and later became for men and another clinic for women was built, while in 1944 it was the first private clinic for women.

 In 1944, Dr. Hikmat Al-Khaja was assigned by the department to take charge of the health of school students, public health in the markets, and examination of food handlers and sellers.
 In 1947, Dr. Riyad Mukhtar Faraj, director of the Health of Knowledge, who developed plans to educate and treat students, and set up a clinic in each school.
 This was the nucleus and launch of the first school health in Kuwait, where the School Health Department was established in 1951.